-The modules were directly be mounted to the mounting rail and so connected to the backplane bus and the power supply for the electronic and power section.
+There are locking lever at the top side of the bus coupler.
+For mounting and demounting these locking lever are to be turned upwards until these engage.
+Place the bus coupler at the mounting rail.
+The bus coupler is fixed to the mounting rail by pushing downward the locking levers.
+The bus coupler is directly mounted at a mounting rail.
 Up to 64 modules may be mounted.
+The electronic and power section supply are connected via the backplane bus.
 Please consider here that the sum current of the electronic power supply does not exceed the maximum value of 3A.
-By means of the power module 007-1AB10 the current of the electronic power supply may be expanded with 2A. § Chapter 2.6 'Wiring' on page 23
+By means of the power module 007-1AB10 the current of the electronic power supply may be expanded accordingly.